How to gift smarter: a plea from exhausted parents!

 We’ve made gifting easier for you!
 We curated and discounted the best-selling VertiPlay Wall toys into attractive combos 🎁 so you don’t have to worry about picking the right toys! 💫 You could also order gift cards in various denominations from $25 - $200 🛒 at loveoribel.com 💫 #LoveOribel 📸: @ashdeleon ♥️

 Think about sensible but fun toys like our VertiPlay range which can be stuck on walls so that no one has to go picking them up.
-Or, safe, entertaining, all-in-one, foldable activity centres like our PortaPlay House of Fun which provides hours of imaginative play with furniture and character variations, giving parents a little free time.
-For tactile toys, choose larger, colourful wooden blocks over tiny ones so that even the little ones can play safely.
+Or, safe, entertaining, all-in-one, foldable activity centers like our PortaPlay House of Fun which provides hours of imaginative play with furniture and character variations, giving parents a little free time.
+For tactile toys, choose larger, colorful wooden blocks over tiny ones so that even the little ones can play safely.
 And we don’t know a parent who ever said no to a gift voucher!

 View this post on Instagram